tengjuilin/lin-website/content/cv/cv_full.md

 ## Professional Experience

+### Member, Industry Capstone Project Team <time> Jan 2023 - Present </time>

+<location> Department of Chemical Engineering, University of Washington <br/> Membrion, Inc. </location>

+- Evaluated adsorption performance of ceramic ion exchange resins by designing kinetic and equilibrium experiments using UV-Vis spectroscopy
+- Analyzed and visualized concentration-time profiles and adsorption isotherms of ceramic ion exchange resins with Python

 ### Undergraduate Research Assistant <time> Nov 2020 - Present </time>

 <location> Department of Chemical Engineering, University of Washington, PI: Elizabeth Nance </location>

-- Quantified microglia morphology across 3 neuroinflammatory rat models (20,000+ cells) with immunofluorescent image processing and unsupervised machine learning
+- Quantified microglia morphology in 3 neuroinflammatory rat models (20,000+ cells) with immunofluorescent image processing and unsupervised machine learning
 - Developed 80% more efficient Python application programming interface for morphological analysis and modular integration to immunofluorescent image analysis workflow
 - Tile-scanned 12 murine breast cancer tissue slices using confocal microscope (24.5 hr)
 - Analyzed number of publications that used immunofluorescent images at 450+ combinations of variables using PubMed web scrapping in Python, 93% more efficient than manual search